Air New Zealand promo codes and sales for August 2020

 - Competitive fares.
 Air New Zealand sales offers competitive fares to help you save money on your holiday.

 - Partner airlines.
-Air New Zealand is a member of the Star Alliance and has also partnered with Virgin Australia, Etihad Airways, Virgin Atlantic and Cathay Pacific, to give passengers access to a wider range of destinations.
+Air New Zealand is a member of the Star Alliance and has also partnered with Qantas, Etihad Airways, and Cathay Pacific, to give passengers access to a wider range of destinations.

 - Range of travel services.
 The airline offers a range of travel services so you can book hotels, car rental, and much more.